 The Australian Fish Names Committee, established under the Fisheries Research and Development Corporation (FRDC), assigns standard fish names in accordance with transparent and rigorous procedures.

-We may update our systems for issuing export certification to ensure continued legislative compliance with the Australian Fish Names Standard.
+We update the fish names used in our systems for issuing export certification to ensure continued legislative compliance with the Australian Fish Names Standard.

 Exported shellfish must be harvested from a harvest area that is listed for export.
 If you are interested in gaining export listing, you should first contact the shellfish control agency in your state.